 Okay, so this week we’re just talking about English Riding vs Western Riding!

-I learned how to ride in English and bareback, so I remember when I first rode Western I was bouncing around so much!
+So I remember pretty vividly my first experience riding Western.
+The biggest thing for me was that I was bouncing around so much!
 It shocked me – wasn’t this supposed to be easier?
 I did not understand how the other riders had no problem trail riding all day long.

 A simple trick I learned was that I was holding my lower legs too far back.